 Chairman of the Corporate Executive Committee of the Baloise Group (Group CEO)

-Michael Müller (1971, Switzerland , lic. oec. publ.) graduated in economics from the University of Zurich, specialising in insurance and accounting/finance.
+Michael Müller (1971, Switzerland, lic. oec. publ.) graduated in economics from the University of Zurich, specialising in insurance and accounting/finance.
 He began his career at Baloise in 1997, starting as a management trainee, then working in Group Finance and eventually becoming Deputy Head and, in 2004, Head of Financial Accounting for the Baloise Group.
 In 2009, as Head of Finance and Risk, he became a member of the senior management team in Corporate Division Switzerland.
-He became a member of the Corporate Executive Committee and CEO of Corporate Division Switzerland in 2011, and as such was in charge of business in Switzerland.
+He became a member of the Corporate Executive Committee and CEO of Corporate Division Switzerland in 2011, and, as such, was in charge of business in Switzerland.
 Michael Müller has been Group CEO since 1 July 2023.
-He is a member of the Swiss Insurance Association (SIA) and treasurer of the Swiss Employers Confederation (SAV).
+He was a member of the Board of Directors of the Swiss Insurance Association (SIA) from 2011 to 2024.

 Chief IT Officer (CTO)

-Alexander Bockelmann (1974, Germany, Dr rer. nat.) studied geoecology and environmental sciences at the universities of Bayreuth (Germany) and East Anglia (UK) before completing his doctorate at the University of Tübingen’s faculty of geosciences.
-Dr Alexander Bockelmann is a proven expert in IT digitalisation and transformation, and has many years of experience in the industry.
-He previously worked as an IT strategy and transformation consultant at the Boston Consulting Group and in various senior roles at Allianz SE in Germany and, most recently, the USA, where he was CIO.
-At the end of 2013, he moved to UNIQA Insurance Group AG in Austria in the role of Group CIO and ultimately became Chief Digital Officer and Group Chief Information Officer on the Management Board.
-Dr Alexander Bockelmann joined the Baloise Group in 2019 as head of the newly created Corporate Division IT, a position he has held ever since.
-He is a member of the Steering Committee of the Swiss FS-CSC association.
+Alexander Bockelmann (1974, Germany, Dr rer. nat.) studied environmental sciences at the universities of Bayreuth (Germany) and East Anglia (UK) and obtained a doctorate in geosciences at the University of Tübingen (Germany).
+He is a proven expert in IT digitalisation and transformation and has many years of experience in the financial sector.
+Among his previous roles, he worked as a consultant at the Boston Consulting Group and spent around ten years in various senior roles at Allianz SE in Germany and seven years in the USA.
+At the end of 2013, he moved to UNIQA Insurance Group AG in Austria in the role of Group CIO and became Chief Digital Officer and Group Chief Information Officer on the Management Board, with responsibility for IT in Austria and all group-wide IT topics and services in over 16 countries.
+Since 2019, Dr Alexander Bockelmann has been Head of the Baloise Group’s Corporate Division IT, which is responsible for the Group-wide IT strategy, IT projects, and all IT shared services of the Group and the corporate functions.

 Head of Corporate Division Asset Management

 Matthias Henny (1971, Switzerland, Dr phil.) completed his undergraduate and postgraduate studies in physics at the University of Basel.
-From 1998 to 2003, he was employed at McKinsey&Co., before switching to what was then the Winterthur Group, where he was Head of Financial Engineering in Asset Management until 2007.
+From 1998 to 2003, he was employed at McKinsey & Company, before switching to what was then the Winterthur Group, where he was Head of Financial Engineering in Asset Management until 2007.
 Subsequently, he was a member of the management team at AXA Winterthur, as Head of Asset Management (until 2010) and as CFO.
 In 2012, Dr Matthias Henny joined the Baloise Group.
-As CEO of Baloise Asset Management AG, he was responsible for the administration of approximately CHF 50 billion in assets.
+As CEO of Baloise Asset Management, he was responsible for the administration of approximately CHF 50 billion in assets.
 Dr Matthias Henny became a member of the Corporate Executive Committee in 2017.
-He manages the Corporate Division Asset Management incorporating the Investment Strategy, Business Development, Portfolio Management, Finance & Operations, Real Estate and Corporate Services units.
+He manages the Corporate Division Asset Management, incorporating the Investment Strategy, Business Development, Portfolio Management, Finance & Operations, Real Estate and Corporate Services units.

 CEO Baloise in Switzerland

-Clemens Markstein (1971, Germany, Dipl.-Wi.-Ing.) studied industrial engineering at Karlsruhe University and trained in strategy, marketing and finance during a management programme at Wharton Business School and at the University of St. Gallen.
+(1971, Germany, Dipl.-Wi.-Ing.) studied industrial engineering at Karlsruhe University and trained in strategy, marketing and finance during a management programme at Wharton Business School and at the University of St. Gallen.
 He also completed an advanced management programme at the INSEAD Business School.
 Clemens Markstein began his professional career as a consultant at the Boston Consulting Group in Stuttgart.
-He then held various roles at Allianz in Germany and in Switzerland, before moving to Baloise.
+He then held various roles at Allianz in Germany and Switzerland, before moving to Baloise.
 He joined the Executive Committee of Baloise’s Corporate Division Switzerland in 2009 as Head of Product Management for Corporate Clients.
 He was Head of Operations & IT from 2017.
-Since 1 July 2023, Clemens Markstein has been a member of the Corporate Executive Committee and CEO of Corporate Division Switzerland, and as such is in charge of business in Switzerland.
-He became Chairman of the Board of Directors of Baloise Bank AG in September 2023.
-Since June 2023, Clemens Markstein has also been a member of the Executive Board Committee of the Association of Basel Insurance Companies and of the board of the Promotion Society of the Institute of Insurance Economics at the University of St. Gallen.
+Since 1 July 2023, Clemens Markstein has been a member of the Corporate Executive Committee and CEO of Corporate Division Switzerland, and, as such, has been in charge of business in Switzerland.

 Head of Finance (CFO)